stonepros/stone/doc/rbd/libvirt.rst

 #.
 Login to the VM (root/root)

 #.
-Stop the VM before configuring it for use with Ceph.
+Stop the VM before configuring it for use with Stone.

 Configuring the VM
 ==================

-When configuring the VM for use with Ceph, it is important  to use ``virsh`` where appropriate.
+When configuring the VM for use with Stone, it is important  to use ``virsh`` where appropriate.
 Additionally, ``virsh`` commands often require root privileges  (i.e., ``sudo``) and will not return appropriate results or notify you that root privileges are required.
 For a reference of ``virsh``